Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 - As a user, I want randomly selected questions to be pulled from a database to improve replayability
 - As a user, I want the user interface to be bug free and easy to navigate

-### Site Owner Goals

-- To create an engaging experience for players that will keep them playing again and again
-- To have a trivia game with a mix of easy to difficult questions

 ### User Requirements and Expectations

 #### Requirements